Forensic accounting for insurance claims

-The team are familiar with the latest insurance industry practices and requirements and can apply these skills to quantify insurance claims and ensure the correct level of loss, damages and/or compensation is received by the policyholder or claimant.
+The team are familiar with the latest insurance industry practices and requirements and can apply our forensic accounting skills to quantify insurance claims involving business losses, loss of profits, damages and/or compensation.

 An insurance claim may arise following an incident or event covered by an insurance policy.
 It is usually made by the policyholder, or on their behalf, to an insurance company with a claim for compensation for a loss or an event covered by the policy.
 Sometimes claims may be made by third parties for events covered by the policyholder’s insurance.